-- · Current United States/International licensure as a registered nurse. - · A Master's Degree in one of the following: - · Master of Science in Nursing (MSN). - Master's Degree in Health-Related Field (If master's degree is not in Nursing, a Bachelor's Degree in Nursing (BSN) is required). - GPA of 3.25. - · GRE scores (optional). - International applicants, as well as immigrants to the United States and U.S. permanent residents whose native language is not English and who have not received a bachelor's degree or higher in the United States, Australia, Canada, Ireland, New Zealand or the United Kingdom must show proficiency in English speaking as well as listening, writing and reading.
-American citizens born on U.S. military bases abroad may be waived from the TOEFL requirement after providing documentation of this status.
-Otherwise, applicants must meet one of the following requirements:

-If you take the TOEFLIBT exam, you must have: - a minimum combined score for listening, writing and reading sections of 79 plus a speaking section score of 26 or higher. - a minimum score of 550 or higher and a Test of Spoken English score (TSE) of 55 or higher. - Letters of recommendation (3): Letters must address your academic ability, professionalism and practice competence from a person in a position to appraise you: specifically, a professor, employer or professional colleague.
-The reference may not be from a friend, family member or workplace/ organizational peer or subordinate. - Personal Statement/Essay that addresses the following items [word-processed; approximately 1000 word-length]: - Introduce yourself and describe the personal attributes and experiences that will promote your success in Drexel University's PhD in Nursing program.

-- · Describe why you are interested in the Nursing PhD. - Your potential research interest.
-Identify a potential faculty mentor in the Nursing PhD program with whom you would like to work and offer an explanation as to how your interests fit with the proposed faculty mentor's research platform/trajectory. - · Professional accomplishments as evidenced by a current submitted vitae or resume. - · Fit with available faculty research interests and expertise. - · Personal interview with a faculty member.
+- · Current United States/International licensure as a registered nurse. - A Master's Degree in one of the following: - Master of Science in Nursing (MSN). - Master's degree in a health-related field (If master's degree is not in Nursing, a Bachelor's Degree in Nursing (BSN) is required). - GPA of 3.25. - GRE scores (optional). - International applicants, as well as immigrants to the United States and U.S. permanent residents whose native language is not English and who have not received a bachelor's degree or higher in the United States, Australia, Canada, Ireland, New Zealand or the United Kingdom must show proficiency in English speaking as well as listening, writing and reading.
+International applicants are required to demonstrate English language proficiency by submitting scores from the Test of English as a Foreign Language (TOEFL minimum score: 100), the International English Language Testing System (IELTS minimum Overall Band Score: 7.0), or the Duolingo Test (Duolingo minimum score: 130) unless they meet the criteria for a waiver - Letters of recommendation (3): Letters must address your academic ability, professionalism, and practice competence from a person in a position to appraise you: specifically, a professor, employer, or professional colleague.
+The reference may not be from a friend, family member or workplace/ organizational peer or subordinate. - Personal Statement/Essay that addresses the following items [word-processed; approximately 1000 word-length]: - Introduce yourself and describe the personal attributes and experiences that will promote your success in Drexel University's PhD in Nursing program. - · Describe why you are interested in the Nursing PhD. - Your potential research interest.
+Identify a potential faculty mentor in the Nursing PhD program with whom you would like to work and offer an explanation as to how your interests fit with the proposed faculty mentor's research platform/trajectory. - Professional accomplishments as evidenced by a current submitted vitae or resume. - Fit with available faculty research interests and expertise. - Personal interview with a faculty member.